 If you travel on a budget, and love local food, THIS BLOG POST IS FOR YOU!

-It’s nearly 4 weeks that we are staying in Pantai Cenang, Langkawi.
-We try to spend RM 10 (≃2,10€) per person and per meal.
+We stayed nearly 4 months in Pantai Cenang, Langkawi.
+We tried to spend RM 10 (≃2,10€) per person and per meal.
 It’s not always easy to find a cheap and good place here on this island.

 SO – here is a list of a few restaurants we have been at.
 Prices, locations, opinion, and no BS!

 But first a bit of vocabulary!
 It’s gonna be helpful!

 We’ve found our favorite local restaurant!
 Amani Cafetaria serves Malay cuisine on a buffet.
 It’s open for breakfast and lunch (they close in the late afternoon).
 We eat at Amani Cafe nearly every day for lunch!
 With 2 FULL plates, we never paid more than RM 20 (≃4,20€).